2009 Ford Explorer Safety Features

 Seatbelt pretensioners automatically tighten seatbelts to place the occupant in the optimal seating position during a collision.

-The vehicle is equipped with a means of anticipating and/or detecting unwanted vehicle intrusion.
 The vehicle is equipped with an ignition disable device that will prevent the engine from starting if the correct original manufacturer key is not used.